t-psantos/t-psantos/README.md

 <h2>About Me:</h2>

- 💡  I like to explore new technologies and develop software solutions <br/>
  🎓  I'm currently studying Systems and Analysis Development <br/>
  🔭  I like to explore new technologies and develop software solutions <br/>
  🌱  I am currently learning Java <br/>